dementedmonkey/cj4-mcdu/src/buildNotes.md

 Releases are built using the GitHub action defined in `.github\workflows\release.yml`.

-To build an official release create a release in GitHub and specify the desired version as the tag, e.g. `v0.5.0`.
-The package will build automatically and get attached to the release as a zip file.
+To build an official release create and push a tag with the version, e.g. `v0.5.0`.
+The package will build automatically, a new draft release created, and the output will be attached to the release as a zip file.

 To build a one-off release the action can be triggered manually via the Actions tab in GitHub.
 Click on the `Release build` workflow on the left, then `Run workflow` on the right.
 Specify the version number then hit `Run workflow`.
 After the run completes the zip file will be attached as an artifact at the bottom of the workflow run results.

+You can use the `src/build.ps1` script to run the build locally.

+## Version numbering
+The JSON and XML files need to have a version number and can't import one.
+The `build.ps1` script will update them with the version tag for CI, or the number `9999.9999.9999` for local builds.
+Note that building with a non-default version will leave the file edited locally with the last build number embedded.
+The alternative would be to template the file and exclude the generated version, but I think that's worse than what we have now.